Worker-owned domestic cleaning businesses are gearing up for a massive expansion

 Advocates and workers in the industry have been calling for a better system for years.
 One solution: organizing home cleaners into worker-owned cooperatives.
 Several small home-cleaning cooperatives have launched in the past several years.
 Because the workers own the businesses, they’re able to set their own schedules and rates.
 As a collective, they can also implement benefits like paid time off, which traditionally has been inaccessible to home cleaners.

 A few years ago, the Center for Family Life, a nonprofit social services organization in Brooklyn that incubates worker cooperatives, established one such cleaning cooperative, called Brightly.
-And now, they’re relaunching the cooperative as a franchise network in an effort to establish more worker cooperatives and expand the reach of the organization outside the New York City area, according to Phyllis Robinson, CLF’s “cooportunity” coordinator.
+And now, they’re relaunching the cooperative as a franchise network in an effort to establish more worker cooperatives and expand the reach of the organization outside the New York City area, according to Phyllis Robinson, CFL’s “Coopportunity” coordinator.

 In the years that Brightly has existed, it’s proven successful, if small-scale.
 There are now two Brightly worker cooperatives operating in the New York City area: one in Brooklyn and one on Staten Island.
 Its several dozen worker-owners generally make around $21 per hour.
-Instead of having to fork over a large percentage of their take-home pay to a company like Handy, they keep around 95% of it.
-The remaining 5% goes back to organizational costs that, as worker-owners, they put to use.
+Instead of having to fork over a large percentage of their take-home pay to a company like Handy, they decide collectively how much of their pay they want to leave in the cooperative for expenses, and how much they take home.

 Robinson wants to see the cooperative model scale across the home-cleaning industry to help workers attain better pay and more control over their schedules.
 While worker cooperatives are still a very small segment of the overall economy, interest in the model and the number of cooperatives is growing.
 Key to that growth, Robinson says, is having support systems in place to help existing businesses make the switch to cooperatives, or to help cohorts of workers self organize into a coop.

-Through the franchise model, CFL staff, current Brightly member-owners, and the U.S. Federation of Worker Cooperatives will make it easy for home cleaners in other cities to organize as a Brightly franchise.
+Through the franchise model, CFL staff and current Brightly member-owners will make it easy for home cleaners in other cities to organize as a Brightly franchise.
 They’ll gain access to the Brightly branding and business infrastructure (like a website and booking platform, both of which are laborious to set up independently) and technical support from the backing organizations.

 “Just like any startup businesses, worker cooperatives face challenges entering the market and staying competitive,” Robinson says.
 Around one in 10 mainstream businesses in the U.S. is currently part of a franchise, so to scale worker cooperatives, Brightly decided to take a cue from that fast-growing model “for all the reasons of scalability, shared resources, and shared branding,” she adds.